rwxrob/boost/README.md

 [Twitch](http://rwxrob.tv)).

 ### The Bike Analogy

+*Skip if you are in a hurry, this is just fun.*

 You're learning to ride a bike, a beautiful banana seat Schwinn perhaps.
 You love that bike, so sexy and sleek, but you just can't get on it